aragon/aragon-wiki/docs/tutorials/Aragon_User_Guide.md

 Your organization just went from one to two members.
 A good start to a new Democracy organization!

 !!! warning "Note"
     If a vote is cast that causes the quorum to be equal to the support required (e.g. 60% support with 60% quorum) then the vote will execute automatically.
 If the quorum is less than the support required (e.g. 60% support with 40% quorum) then additional "no" votes could still stop the vote from being passed, so the vote will remain open until the duration is reached.
-After the vote ends, the result must be enacted manually by one of the token holders in the organization.
+After the vote ends, the result must be enacted manually by one of the tokenholders in the organization.

 [![](images/user_guide/07/bella42_tm9.png)](images/user_guide/07/bella42_tm9.png)